haitianchen/LEON/README.md

 # LEON: A New Framework for ML-Aided Query Optimization
+---

+**News**

+* 🎉  LEON has been accepted to VLDB 2023.
+Meanwhile, the LEON project undergoes notable enhancements.
+For detailed information, please visit the following link: [LeonProject](https://github.com/Thisislegit/LeonProject).
+Subsequent updates will also be conducted through this repository.
+---

 Pytorch implementation of LEON: A New Framework for ML-Aided Query Optimization.